smithjd/sql-pet/docs/083-exploring-a-single-table.md

 In the next code block, we flesh out the dates associatd with the sales reps' orders.
 Since 4 out of the 5 months with multiple order days only have two dates, the code block captures them with a min/max orderdate.

+## Correcting the order date for Sales Reps

 ```r